cleterrier/ChrisLUTs/README.md

 ![3-color](http://www.neurocytolab.org/up/Github/ChrisLUTs_3color_Image.jpg)

 ## I for Inverted
 Inverted LUTs are made to generate black-on-white images aka [#invertedLUTs](https://twitter.com/search?q=%23invertedLUT&src=typd).
-It allow to directly see the image rather than using "Invert" at the endof the procedure in ImageJ.
-However, the ImageJ overlay visualization FOR mulTi-channel stacks isn't adapted to inverted LUTs, so you won't see the resulting overlay straight away.
+It allow to directly see the image rather than using "Invert" at the end of the procedure in ImageJ.
+However, the ImageJ overlay visualization for multi-channel stacks isn't adapted to inverted LUTs, so you won't see the resulting overlay straight away.
 You should convert the multi-channel stack to a multi-slice RGB stack and then project the channels using "Sum Slices" to get a propet RGB overlay.

 ![3-color](http://www.neurocytolab.org/up/Github/ChrisLUTs_Inverted.tif)